 Truck drivers are invariably “in the frame” for accidents even when it is not their fault so it makes a lot of sense to take advantage of the latest video technology to provide extra protection.

 It should also be noted that this technology is evolving and new systems are incorporating data analytics to combat issues such as distracted driving.

 If you are responsible for a fleet of trucks there is a fair chance that you would have subscribed to the idea of using driver scorecards based on harvested telematics data.

-These early systems got a bit of a bad press because they tended to focus on the bad parts of a drivers behavior such as excessive braking and poor acceleration techniques.
+These early systems got a bit of a bad press because they tended to focus on the bad parts of a driver’s behavior such as excessive barking and poor acceleration techniques.